 If you have a leftover half of a banana, cover the open end with plastic wrap, cover the end with the stem in plastic wrap, and store in your produce drawer in the fridge.

 It’s still best to eat it fairly soon after as it will still get mushy in a couple of days.
 Store banana slices in a baggie or bowl in the fridge.
-Add a little bit of lemon juice, pineapple juice, or vinegar to keep them fresher even longer.
+Add a little bit of lemon juice or pineapple juice to keep them fresher even longer.

 How to Freeze Bananas: